 The entire company population receives information, adequate training, both mandatory and voluntary, and, where necessary, on-the-job training on on occupational health and safety issues, with the updates required by local legislation and adapted to each employee's duties.
-The company population is involved in the Management System through exchanges with the Workers' Safety Representatives both at the Italian level and with dedicated personnel at the international level, as well as thanks to the possibility to report opportunities for improvement or near-misses through the internal communication process and the application of the appropriate operational and management processes for the role in question.
+The company population is involved in the Management System through exchanges with the Workers' Safety Representatives both at the Italian level and with dedicated personpossibility to report opportunities for improvement or near-misses through the internal communication process and the application of the appropriate operational and management processes for the role in question.